satya8999/MY-PORTFOLIO-WEBSITE/README.md

-# MY-PORTFOLIO-WEBSITE
-I created a Responsive website for MY PORTFOLIO using some Web development languages.
+# I created a Responsive website for MY PORTFOLIO using some Web development technologies.